Fleura29/Site_PSMN_CBP/source/Science/Projets/LSM.rst

 * segment only a list of cells (LSM cells)
 * restart at the third step (LSM cells)

-.. container:: text-center

-    .. container:: bg-body-secondary pt-2 pb-1 rounded fs-13
+.. container:: bg-body-secondary pt-2 pb-1 rounded fs-13 text-center

     This project has been performed during the stage of Master of **Typhaine Moreau** at ENS Lyon (Reproduction et Developpement des Plantes and Centre Blaise Pascal) coordinated by **Annamaria Kiss and Cerasela Calugaru**